int0dh/CloudBSD/README.md

 The ZFS ZVOLs and iSCSI targets will be used as a VM storage.
 The VALE will be used as an inter-VM ethernet switch.

+The main reason of starting this project is my desire to get familliar with golang, bhyve and FreeBSD in common.